gardener/gardener/docs/development/testing.md

 The guidelines are not meant to be absolute rules.
 Always apply common sense and adapt the guideline if it doesn't make much sense for some cases.
-If in doubt, don't hesitate to ask questions during PR review (as author but also as reviewer).
+If in doubt, don't hesitate to ask questions during PR review (as an author but also as a reviewer).
 Add new learnings as soon as we make them!

 Generally speaking, **tests are a strict requirement for contributing new code**.